michigandaily/sink/README.md

 2. Consider this generalized Google Doc URL: <https://docs.google.com/document/d/FILE_ID/edit>.
 3. Set the value of `id` to `<FILE_ID>`.

-To fetch all Google Documents that are specified in `fetch`, run `yarn sink gdoc`.
+To fetch all Google Documents that are specified in `fetch`, run `pnpm sink gdoc`.

 ### Fetching a Google Sheet as a CSV file, TSV file or JSON file